Age and driving safely

 You can drive in Victoria at any eligible licensing age.
 However, you must be medically safe to drive.

 You must tell the Medical Review team if you have a medical condition that affects your ability to drive.
-This includes vision impairments, and a range of other medical conditions that commonly develop with age.
 In some cases, you may be asked to complete a medical review.

 - It’s difficult to turn my head to see over my shoulder.